Ubasineke Achilike graduated from Rutgers Business School in 2017.

 Achilike’s family emigrated from Nigeria in 2001 and made Bloomfield their home.
 His parents became home health aides, and his father went on to become a licensed practical nurse.
 Prince Achilike started WellCare in 2003.

 Achilike first worked for the family business in 2012 as an assistant manager while earning his associate degree in business administration and management at Essex County College.
 He enrolled at Rutgers Business School-Newark in 2015, studying supply chain management.
+In the fall of 2016, he was awarded the Judith Fay Ross Memorial Scholarship.
 He has belonged to the Association for Supply Chain Management since 2016.

 When the family decided to expand into Pennsylvania, Achilike again used his Rutgers Business School education to do market research.
 Philadelphia, he learned, was saturated with home health aide companies, but the greater Pittsburgh area “had a drought.”